lsweeney15/burger/README.md

 This repository is for the week 14 homework assignment for University of Miami Coding Bootcamp.

-This restaurant application demonstrates a simple full stack application with a frontend built using HTML, CSS, Handlebars and Bootstrap and a backend implemented with Node.js, MySQL and Express.
+This restaurant application demonstrates a simple full stack application with a front end built using HTML, CSS, Handlebars and Bootstrap and a back end implemented with Node.js, MySQL and Express.

 ## How to Play:
 1. Whenever a user submits a burger's name, the app will display the burger on the left side of the page - waiting to be devoured.
 This also adds the new burger entry into the MySQL database.